shivo/versioner/README.md

 Within your Rails app, you can use the following to get your app's version as a string:

     Versioner.version

+## Details

+Right now, the version is stored in YAML format, by default under config/versioner.yml.
+This location can be changed in config/initializers/versioner.rb.

+More storage back-end options are coming.

 ## Contributing